Creating a company culture that attracts permanent employees is critical for employers in 2025

 What he did in 1984 at the hospital was to publicly recognize an individual who was a competent, high performer, and worthy of peer recognition as Employee of the Year.
 Knowing my dad, I am sure that he respected Doris beyond her skills on the job - her values.
 He knew that highlighting Doris would celebrate an employee others should emulate.

-How?
-Company culture.
-How do you create a company culture?
-By celebrating and recognizing your employees who are not just the highest performers but also the ones who espouse the values of the business.
+How do you create this attractive environment that draws employees to WANT to come to work?
+Celebrate your company’s culture.
+Start by celebrating and recognizing your employees who are not just the highest performers but also the ones who espouse the values of the business.

-Means creating an environment where each individual is respected for their contributions to the whole, the team.
+This means creating an environment where each individual is respected for their contributions to the whole, being part of the team.
 If your company fosters an environment of mutual respect, then you’re fostering a culture of inclusion.
+Your company’s culture is the collective attitudes, behaviors, and values of your team.

 According to Harvard Business Review (HBR), "creating a company culture" primarily starts with clearly defining and consistently upholding a set of core values, often guided by a strong vision or mission statement, which acts as the foundation for how employees should behave and interact within the organization; essentially, a great culture is built on purpose and shared values that are actively practiced at all levels of the company.